HooplaHoorah/horizon-worlds-training-guide/contests/meta-horizon-2025-overview.md

 **Working agreement**

 1. **Single source of truth for rules & dates**
-   - Dropbox file `Meta Horizons 2025 rules from Grok.txt` is canonical for rules.
+   - The file [meta-horizon-2025-full-rules.md](meta-horizon-2025-full-rules.md) in this directory is canonical for rules.
-   - This markdown file is the short, Git-tracked mirror.
+   - This overview file is a short summary of the rules and strategy.

 2. **Where things live**
    - **GitHub repo** – training guides, design docs, scripts, code samples, build notes.